Rhinosinusitis in children

 What should I be aware of?

-Children with recurrent episodes of rhinosinusitis (or sinusitis in older adults) need to undergo further workup in search for an anatomical anomaly in the area or an immune deficiency.
+Children with recurrent episodes of rhinosinusitis (or sinusitis in older adults) need to undergo further workup to search for an anatomical anomaly in the area or an immune deficiency.

 How is rhinosinusitis treated?

-Before we discuss possible treatment options, I think the more important question to be asked is – when does treatment need to be considered?
+Before we discuss possible treatment options, I think the more important question to ask is: when does treatment need to be considered?

-Not all children with runny nose need to be treated with medication.
-Not even those who have had a runny nose for a week and crackles overnight and have visited the office three times already.
+Not all children with a runny nose need to be treated with medication.
+Not even those who have had a runny nose for a week, crackles overnight, and have visited the office three times already.

 In children who have already received many courses of amoxicillin for one reason or another, amoxicillin-clavulanate (600) may be considered (read more about the different types of amoxicillin-clavulanate here).